ulises0516/cse15l-lab-reports/LabReport2.md

     assertArrayEquals(new int[] { 3 }, input1);
   }
 ```
-**Side Note**This this Junit test passed because of the array size.
+**Side Note**: This this Junit test passed because of the array size.
 the program worked because the code for ReverseInPlace was correct
 for an **Array** that holds a singular element.